 NUBA WATER PROJECT ADVISORY BOARD

-Ibrahim Agor, past Board member
+Ibrahim Agor, past Board member and co-founder

 Lucila Williams, past Board member

 MANY THANKS TO OUR PAST BOARD MEMBERS, ADVISORS, WEB DESIGNER, AND SUPPORTERS: